MarsBase7/CarND-Traffic-Sign-Classifier-Project/README.md

 The second image might be difficult to classify because the shape of sign is rather complicated and might be similar with pedestrains or children, which is hard to distinguish for the model when images grayscaled.

 ### 2. Model's predictions on new traffic signs

- and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: